atakanaydinbas/SecureFileCLI/README.md

 SecureFileCLI decrypt encrypted.aead mypassword aead
 ```
 ### Contributing
 Contributions to SecureFileCLI are welcome!
 You can contribute by reporting issues, suggesting new features, or submitting pull requests.
-Please review our Contribution Guidelines for more information.

 ### Contact
 - Email: atakanaydinbas@gmail.com